Links and Resources that Help Support the Nebraska K-12 Geography Standards

 The U.S. Department of State leads America’s foreign policy through diplomacy, advocacy, and assistance by advancing the interests of the American people, their safety and economic prosperity.

-World Geography, Cartography and Mapping Skills for Transportation (Thank you to parent M. Cooper for this link suggestion!)
+World Geography, Cartography and Mapping Skills for Transportation (Submitted by M. Cooper)

 In a world of computers, cell phones and smart devices, bringing out an atlas seems archaic.
 In fact, I’m sure some members of the younger generations aren’t even sure what an Atlas is!